The Best Hard Boiled Eggs (Steamed Eggs)

 It’s best if they’re in a single layer in the basket.

 Cover the pot and keep it over high heat for 12 minutes.

 Fill the pot with cold tap water.

-Adding ice cubes will further help the eggs to stop cooking and to cool faster.
-Let the eggs sit into the ice water until they’re cooled all the way through.
+Adding ice cubes will further help the eggs stop cooking and to cool faster.
+Let the eggs sit in the ice water until they’re cooled all the way through.

 Peel the eggs.
 All done!

 Prep Time: 5 minutes

 - Put an inch of water into a medium saucepan.

 - Place the steamer basket into the pan.